10 Best Wineries in Charlottesville Area to Visit 2026

 Coastal Wine Trail Credit: @pippinhillfarm

-Pippin Hill is a favorite amongst locals and guests.
-From a delectable food menu to stunning views of the Blue Ridge Mountains and exceptional wine selection, this is a winery with a charming ambiance and everything one might be looking for.
+Pippin Hill is a favorite amongst locals and visitors for its unparalleled aesthetic and world-class culinary program.
+From a delectable food menu to breathtaking views of the Blue Ridge Mountains, this winery offers a charming ambiance for any occasion.

 Tasting Room: